WorldCereal/ewoc_platform/charts/vdm/README.md

 If it's the case, connect to the postgresql pods et delete the `lost+found` folder in the mounted PVC directory.

 - If the front-end do not provides tiles, it's possible that the shared PVC in the `be` pods has some rights issues.
 Mapproxy is running as uid 1000 whereas the be container is root.
 To solve this, connect in be pod and select be container then exec a recursive chown to give rights to uid 1000.

+## Specificity
+On the VDM Api ingress route, we had to add a specific plugin `request-transformer`.
+This plugin is used to delete the Authorization header because OIDC and the API use this very same header which create incompatibilty which leaded to failed authentication by Keycloak/Kong.